agourlay/zip-password-finder/README.md

 ZipCrypto is roughly a 1000 times cheaper than AES to crack with brute force.

+For AES make sure to use a CPU with `SHA` instructions (Intel Sandy Bridge or newer, AMD Bulldozer or newer) to get the best performance.

-In general, it is rather slow and seems to suffer from contention as the number of workers increases which makes it impractical for non-trivial passwords.
+In general this tool is rather slow and seems to suffer from contention as the number of workers increases which makes it impractical for non-trivial passwords.